 Note: Grapes are not a fruit but an infructescence, that is, an ensemble of fruits (berries): the bunch of grapes.
 In turn, it consists of a peduncle, a rachis, cap stems or pedicels, and berries.

-Polyphenols in grapes and wine are a complex mixture of flavonoid compounds, the most abundant group, and non-flavonoid compounds.
+Polyphenols from grapes and wine are a complex mixture of flavonoid compounds, the most abundant group, and non-flavonoid compounds.

 Among flavonoids, they are found: